rcazzara/seldovia/_people/Vinal_Harriet_J_Southerland.md

 past few years Judge Vinal spent his winters at a home he purchased on the shores of Lake Washington.
 Perhaps it was a year ago that he was married the second time to a neighbor of the Lake Washington home-place.
-Mrs. Vinal was present at the last sad leave taking.
+Mrs.Â Vinal was present at the last sad leave taking.